wblanken/RSC_Notification/RSC/README.txt

 	- This could also tie back to the processed requests portion.
 - [IMPLEMENTED] Should keep track of the numbering scheme on the server, can update the ## with the appropriate #'s.
 	- This could be as simple as just do it once and it will always keep track but depends if the user wants to change scheme's ever.
-	- Thinking either 00 - 99 or 00 - FF scheme would be sufficient.
+	- 01 - 99 scheme would be sufficient.

 Future: